Branch / Region

 My black belt grading was nerve-wracking, exciting, and everything in between.
 But I knew I had trained hard and so even though I was nervous I was also confident that I was ready to grade.
 I had two friends come and watch, and it was great to be able to show them what I had achieved.
 In short, it was awesome!

 I had started training in another school that closed down when I was at black tip level.
 It took a while to find another club that had the positive characteristics I had grown to appreciate.
 I began training with Chief Instructor Brett Canning, who helped me to adapt my techniques and patterns and opened my eyes to how much more there was still to learn.
 Through this journey, I learnt more about myself, and I feel like I have become a better student, black belt and instructor as a result.

 How often do you train?
 In Taekwondo?
 Gym? etc

 Like most households, mine is a busy one, and so training is often a crazy mix of fitting things in whenever I can.
 I am definitely NOT a morning person, so this means that most evenings are filled with either a taekwondo class, a gym class, or some at home training.

 Pretty much anything that doesn’t result in me falling over.

-What are your goals in Taekwondo for 2009?
+What are your goals in Taekwondo?